qwc-services/qwc-services-core/README.md

 Additional user fields are saved in the table `qwc_config.user_infos` with a a one-to-one relation to `qwc_config.users` via the `user_id` foreign key.
 To add custom user fields, add new columns to your `qwc_config.user_infos` table and set your `USER_INFO_FIELDS` accordingly (see [below](#service-configurations)).

+#### Database migrations

+An existing ConfigDB can be updated to the latest schema by running the database migrations from the `qwc-config-db` directory:

+    cd qwc-config-db/
+    git pull
+    alembic upgrade head

 ### Service configurations